Stock Markets Mostly Lower As Virus Fears Hit Oil Prices - UrduPoint

 Stock Markets Mostly Lower As Virus Fears Hit Oil Prices

-Stock markets were mostly lower on Monday, weighed down by a slump in oil prices over concerns about the economic impact of rising infections from Covid's highly contagious Delta variant

-London, (UrduPoint / Pakistan Point News - 9th Aug, 2021 ) :Stock markets were mostly lower on Monday, weighed down by a slump in oil prices over concerns about the economic impact of rising infections from Covid's highly contagious Delta variant.
+New York, (UrduPoint / Pakistan Point News - 10th Aug, 2021 ) :Stock markets were mostly lower on Monday, weighed down by a slump in oil prices over concerns about the economic impact of rising infections from the highly contagious Delta variant of the novel coronavirus.

 "Oil prices have tumbled again as the spread of Delta and restrictions that come with it, particularly in China, is causing real concern," said OANDA Europe analyst Craig Erlam.